Leah Moore

 Leah Moore (born 4 February 1978) is a British comic book writer and columnist.
 The daughter of comics writer Alan Moore, she frequently collaborates with her husband, writer John Reppion, as Moore & Reppion.

+She is a Bachelor of Arts in Classics and English Literature, having graduated from Manchester University in 2001.

+She was a tutor on the Arvon Foundation's Graphic Novel residential courses in 2014 and 2016.

 Biography

 Moore was born to comics writer Alan Moore and Phyllis Moore on 4 February 1978 in Northampton.
 Her father is well known in the comics industry, and Leah Moore grew up familiar with it.

 Career

 Moore began writing for comics with stories for America's Best Comics in 2002.

 Together, Moore & Reppion have scripted comics and graphic novels for the likes of 2000 AD, Channel 4 Education, Dark Horse, DC Comics, Dynamite Entertainment, Electricomics, IDW, and Self Made Hero.
 Moore & Reppion were consulting writers for some of the mysteries featured in Frogwares Games multi platform adventure Sherlock Holmes - Crimes & Punishments, 2014.
 Moore was the Project Manager and a contributing editor for the digital comics publishing and reading platform Electricomics from 2013 to 2016.